 In his five years at FDA (August 2016 – August 2021), James represented the agency in civil litigation and potential civil litigation throughout the United States.
 In so doing, he worked closely with and provided legal advice to various organizations within FDA, such as the Center for Drug Evaluation and Research (including the Office of New Drugs and the Office of Generic Drugs); the Center for Devices and Radiological Health; the Center for Biologics Evaluation and Research; the Center for Food Safety and Applied Nutrition (including the Office of Dietary Supplement Programs and the Office of Cosmetics and Colors); the Center for Veterinary Medicine; and the Center for Tobacco Products.
 He also worked with attorneys in the Department of Justice (including the Office of the Solicitor General and the Consumer Protection Branch).

-James’ litigation work at FDA included defending the agency against Administrative Procedure Act challenges to the agency’s decisions regarding pharmaceuticals, medical devices, and other FDA-regulated products, bringing civil enforcement actions against manufacturers of pharmaceuticals and other products for violations of the Food, Drug, and Cosmetic Act (FDCA), and drafting amicus curiae and other filings advocating FDA’s positions on federal preemption and preclusion.
+James’ litigation work at FDA included defending the agency against Administrative Procedure Act challenges to FDA’s decisions regarding FDA-regulated products, bringing civil enforcement actions against FDA-regulated companies for violations of the Food, Drug, and Cosmetic Act (FDCA), and drafting amicus curiae and other filings advocating FDA’s positions on federal preemption and preclusion.